Everything you need to know about Creatine

-After 5 days of the loading phase, where you use 20 grams per day, the dose goes to 3-6g once a day.
+After the 5 days of the loading phase, in which you use 20 grams per day, the dose changes to 3-6g, once a day.

-If you do not wish to do loading phase, start with this dose.
+If you do not want to do the loading phase, start with this dose.

-The most common number is usually 5g, however, if you are too thin it takes 3g to 4g to get good results, while if you are heavier, you can use 6g.
+The most common number is usually 5g, however, if you are very thin, just 3g to 4g will give you good results, while if you are heavier, you can use 6g.

-It is important to highlight, supplementation is done every day, i.e. no taking only on training days.
+It is important to highlight, supplementation is done every day, that is, nothing to take only on training days.

 When should I take creatine?

-The best time is after training, preferably with a whey protein shake and simple carbohydrates like dextrose or maltodextrin, this is the time you will get the best results due to the action of insulin. (ref)
+The best time is after training, preferably with a whey protein and simple carbohydrates like dextrose or maltodextrin, this is the time that you will achieve the best results, due to the action of insulin. (ref)

-A good post-workout would be a whey protein shake, maltodextrin/dextrose and creatine.
+A good post-workout would be a protein shake whey, maltodextrin / dextrose and creatine.

-On days without training, you can take at any meal, preferably with carbohydrates and proteins.
+On a non-training day, you can have it at any meal, preferably with carbohydrates and proteins.